0xMartin/DoggyMan3D/README.md

 # Levels

-Doggy Man 3D features a total of 5 levels, each escalating in difficulty as player progress through the game.
+Doggy Man 3D features a total of 6 levels, each escalating in difficulty as player progress through the game.
 With each new level, players encounter increasingly challenging obstacles and enemies, putting their skills and determination to the test.
+There is also intro and outro story cinematic.

 Explore diverse environments, confront formidable foes, and uncover the mysteries that await in each level of this epic adventure.